 – Cutting the tip of the animal’s ear to let the venom ‘bleed out’.

 – Injecting your horse or cow with petrol as it supposedly neutralises snake venom.

-Bites from snakes with predominantly cytotoxic venom – such as adders and spitting cobras – result in pain, swelling and blistering and this may lead to severe tissue damage.
+Bites from snakes with predominantly cytotoxic venom – such as adders and spitting cobras – result in pain, swelling and blistering and this may lead to tissue damage.
 Small animals may suffer severe blood loss in addition to tissue damage.
 In cases where dogs are bitten in the face and throat region the swelling may also inhibit breathing and this is particularly problematic in small dogs.
-Animals that are severely envenomated die as a result of hypovolemic shock and/or tissue necrosis and cell death.
+Animals that are severely envenomated may die as a result of hypovolemic shock and/or tissue necrosis and cell death.

 Know Your Venom

 Snake venom is complex in composition and varies dramatically from species to species.
 There may even be variation in the potency of venom within the same species.
 Snake venom is generally divided into three categories based on the toxins it contains: Neurotoxins (the mambas and several of the cobras, especially the Cape Cobra), Cytotoxins (the Puff Adder, Gaboon Adder and Mozambique Spitting Cobra), and Haemotoxins (the Boomslang and the Twig Snake).

 However, these are broad categorisations and do not cover all the complexities or combinations of venom – the venom of the Forest Cobra, for example, contains a mixture of both neurotoxins and cytotoxins.
 So when we say that a snake has neurotoxic or cytotoxic venom, it is a generalisation and refers to the dominant clinical effects.